alaney2/cs225-final-project/README.md

 Each member has responsibility to professionally work on assignments, and agrees to familiarize themselves with the Student Code of Conduct.

 Signatures:
-Alvin J. Zhang; Alan E. Yao; YouYou Yu
+Alvin J. Zhang; Alan E. Yao; YouYou Yu; Ben Clarage